 If you have questions about Seattle Central Foundation scholarships, please email us at Scholarships.Central@seattlecolleges.edu or call 206.934.4482.

 Information on external scholarships is also available at the Career Services Center.
 Your advisors, counselors or instructors may be able to suggest other resources as well.
-To explore other options to help you pay for college, visit the college’s Ways to Pay for College page.
+To explore other options to help you pay for college, visit the college’s Financial Aid and Funding page.

 I'm the first in my family to attend college, and I hope to set a fine example for my younger sister.
 This scholarship, has made this possible and help cover my expenses.

 Leul Hagos, scholarship recipient